NBA scoring leader James Harden netted 35 points to lead the Houston Rockets over Toronto 107-95 on March 5, 2019 (STREETER LECKA)

 It was the second loss in a row for the Raptors, who fell to 46-19, 2.5 games behind Eastern Conference leader Milwaukee.

 Kawhi Leonard led Toronto with 26 points while Cameroon’s Pascal Siakam added 17 points and 10 rebounds and Spain’s Serge Ibaka had 10 points and 15 rebounds.

-Golden State seeks a fourth NBA title in five seasons while the visiting Celtics found their spark after a league-worst 1-5 record since the NBA All-Star Game.
+Western Conference leader Golden State, seeking a fourth NBA title in five seasons, was set to face Boston in a later game.
+The visiting Celtics are a league-worst 1-5 since the NBA All-Star Game.

 – Big night for Towns –